valeryan/code-examples/xmlfeed/README.md

 to the database and output in XML format the results from the database table.
 Your script should NOT create an extra .xml file but should display as an XML file to the browser.

-*   Database server IP: 123.123.123.123
+*   Database server IP: 192.168.10.10
-*   Database server Username: testuser
+*   Database server Username: homestead
-*   Database server Password: testuserpass
+*   Database server Password: secret
 *   Database name: testdatabase
 *   Database table name: testtable